maiacall/learning_git/README.md

 ## Data

-If the repository does not contain a data folder, [download] a zipped data file to accompany the worksheets.
+If the repository does not contain a data folder, [download]
 [download]: https://files.sesync.org/pydio/public/09bb83
 [CONTRIBUTING.md]: CONTRIBUTING.md